Photo gallery: THS, West Ridge, and Sullivan East swim meet - NewsBreak

 KNOXVILLE — Dobyns-Bennett junior Luke Mussard broke the school record in the 3,200-meter run on Friday during the KYA postseason time trial at Hardin Valley.
 Mussard finished second with a time of 9:06.54.
 The previous record of 9:12.5 for the distance, set by Kevin Odiorne, had stood since 1991.

-JOHNSON CITY — The East Tennessee State women’s basketball team crashed the boards and crushed the hopes of Morehead State on Sunday at Brooks Gym.
-With a plus-20 rebounding advantage, including eight more offensive boards, the Bucs took the 54-35 nonconference victory in which they never trailed.
+The East Tennessee State women’s basketball team crashed the boards and crushed the hopes of Morehead State in Sunday’s game at Brooks Gym.
+With a plus-20 rebounding advantage, including eight more offensive boards, the Bucs captured a 54-35 victory in the non-conference matchup.
+They got out to an 6-0 lead and led the rest of the way.

 Bluefield, November 19 High School 🏈 Game Notice